Year 5 Team: Mr J McCabe (Class Teacher)

 Our fun certainly didn’t stop there as we took part in a ‘Guess the Book quiz’ from a range of picture clues within the classroom.
 We also took part in a World Book Day class quiz with every question linked to, you guessed it, BOOKS!

-In Maths, we practised converting between 12-hour and 24-hour time as well as reading timetables and finding the difference between time intervals.
+In Maths, we have been tackling percentages and how to find percentages of amounts.
 Our learning will continue into next week where we will also tackle some assessments that will check our understanding of the Maths that we have encountered this year so far.

 Year 5 - Spring 2 - Week 1